Skip to main content

 password: a-secure-password

-uri: https://my.rabbit:15672 # uri for the management api; when scheme is not provided in uri, operator defaults to 'http'
+# uri for the management api; when no scheme is provided in the uri, 'http' will be used by default

 ---